PierpaoloSpadafora/wider-claude-ai-chat/README.md

 ## Contributions

 If the css changes or the script stops working and you want to contribute to fixing it, you are welcome.

-## License

-This project is distributed under the MIT license.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact